thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 <br>ServerActive=<ZABBIX_SERVER_IP>
 <br>Hostname=<THIS_HOST_NAME>

-We use this command to enter .conf file, so we can edit the config for our Zabbix server which lives on the server VM.
+We use this command to enter .conf file, so we can edit the config of our agents so they know where to send information and report to home base.

 ```
 sudo nano /etc/zabbix/zabbix_agentd.conf